 CIOs and their IT security teams need to know where different networks in the organization touch, and how many of those networks can be reached from a given endpoint.
 It is important to consider if critical networks for sensitive information can be reached by hacking into non-sensitive systems (for example, is constituent PII accessible via an HVAC or environment control system?)

-Download the Tech Brief, “Balancing federal data protection and productivity” for more endpoint defense tactics and recommendations to keep bad actors out while optimizing employee productivity within government organizations.
+Download the report, “Balancing federal data protection and productivity” for more endpoint defense tactics and recommendations to keep bad actors out while optimizing employee productivity within government organizations.

-For more on digital transformation in the federal government, visit FedScoop’s special Digital Transformation Heroes series.
+For more transformation stories in the federal government, visit FedScoop’s special Digital Transformation Heroes series.

 This article was produced by FedScoop for, and sponsored by, Dell EMC.